 The Common Language For Safety Communication That Can Bring World Harmony!

-The work on BS EN ISO 7010 has now been completed and is being implemented as best practice throughout the world to communicate the safety message using graphical symbols that transcends the barriers to good safety management created by different languages and are universally understood.
+BS EN ISO 7010 is now finally published and is being implemented as best practice throughout the world to communicate the safety message using graphical symbols that transcends the barriers to good safety management created by different languages and are universally understood.

 The International Standard Technical Committee (TC145) is responsible for graphical symbols and has worked continuously for over 20 years to develop the very best safety signs to convey critical safety information.